 Johnstons of Elgin

 Heritage doesn’t come much more rich than that of Scotland’s Johnstons of Elgin.
-The Moray-based brand has been crafting luxurious cashmere knitwear in the same mill since 1797.
+The Moray-based brand has been crafting the finest knitwear in the same mill since 1797.
 It carries out every part of the fabric and garment making process on one site, making it the only vertical mill in Scotland.
 Plus, it recently started showcasing its wares at London Fashion Week, so now it’s got haute couture under its belt too.

 Occupying that often elusive sweet spot between quality and affordability, David Reiss’ synonymous brand started out with just a single menswear store on London’s Bishopgate back in 1971.
 Today, aside from a superb selection of modern ready-to-wear tailoring (as well as an acclaimed made-to-measure service), Reiss is renowned for its classic yet contemporary pieces, offering fashion-conscious gents an opportunity to experiment with current menswear trends in a refined and sophisticated way.